 German companies are among the world’s most research-intensive enterprises.
 Robert Bosch, Siemens, BASF, Henkel and many other public companies, private family-owned firms and research institutes from Germany are among the enterprises with the highest number of international patent registrations worldwide.

 Companies provide over two thirds of total R&D funding in Germany.
-And they employ the most researchers: some 360,000 people work in corporate research and development – above all, in the major industries of vehicle production, mechanical engineering, electrical engineering, chemicals and pharmaceuticals, but also increasingly in the service sector.
+And they employ the most researchers: approx. 440,000 people, including 253,000 researchers, work in corporate research and development – above all, in the major industries of vehicle production, mechanical engineering, electrical engineering, chemicals and pharmaceuticals, but also increasingly in the service sector.

 Researching companies in Germany are attractive employers and also advertise for specialists abroad.

 German companies are always on the look-out for highly qualified employees.
-The career opportunities for international researchers are as varied as they are specific: depending on the industry, company and scientific profile as well as your personal abilities and skills.
+The job opportunities in science for international researchers are as varied as they are specific: depending on the industry, company and scientific profile as well as on your personal abilities and skills.